-- Carefully read, take notes on, and be prepared to discuss and write about approximately 20 to 50 pages from a variety of sources per week. - Contribute substantively to our class activities and discussions every class meeting. - Complete assignments totaling up to 10,000 total words of writing and projects related to course topics. - Write approximately 3,000 words of revised assignments and projects.
+- Carefully read, take notes on, and be prepared to discuss approximately 20 to 50 pages from a variety of sources per week. - Contribute substantively to our class activities and discussions every class meeting. - Complete regular assignments totaling up to 5,000 total words of writing and projects related to course topics. - Write approximately 5,000 words of revised assignments and projects.

 For each written and graded assignment, you will receive a detailed specification sheet, typically one or more weeks in advance.
-For projects, you will receive an overview document and then a detailed specification sheets for each step in the project.
+For projects, you will receive an overview and then a detailed specification sheets for each step in the project.
 The specifications will explain the parameters of each assignment and how it will be evaluated.